AltLight/System-Builds/README.md

 # Build_Jenkins
-Automated way of installing jenkins service on a server based on how the user answers the prompted questions.
+Automated way of installing jenkins service on a Centos 7 minimal server.

 Only tested against Centos 7